 Eshiwani (1983) noted that "the factors affecting the students' performance fall into two categories" social and environmental factors on one hand and on the other class size, large classes contribute significantly to poor performance and poor control of the class, the availability of adequate physical facilities as well as equipped libraries, essential equipments and teaching materials are very important.
-This study wanted specifically to examine the influence of learning materials on students' performance in Kapsabet Division, Nandi district, which all other studies have not contextualized.
+This study wanted specifically to examine the influence of learning materials on students' performance in Pakwach District, Keiyo district, which all other studies have not contextualized

-Corkroft (1981) maintains that..."In both primary and secondary schools, there should be a supply of reference books for teachers related to the teaching of different subjects.
+Corkroft (1981) maintains that.. ."In both primary and Primary schools, there should be a supply of reference books for teachers related to the teaching of different subjects.
 This should include publication of the professional teachers guide which relates to textbooks which serve as additional resources for the teachers" The use of teaching aids helps to facilitate the teaching and learning of concepts increases the efficiency on information process, giving meaning to words, helps focus on students interest and assist the teacher to relate abstractness to concreteness, hence the pose of teaching aids is also important.
 Walberg & Thomas (1972) in their own contribution reported that children learn best when they can actively explore an environment rich in adequate materials.
 Scopes (1973) asserts that "...in many cases, in fact certain strategies and methods are precluded if necessary materials are not available and in other cases the limitation of materials, impose a group structured plan "Thus the availability of resources in schools assists in achieving the education goals and objectives through students involvement.

-CHAPTER THREE
+CHAPTER THREE METHODOLOGY

-METHODOLOGY
+3.1.
 Research design

 This was descriptive correlational survey designs.
 Correlational design was used because the study was interested in relating educational resources and with teachers' productivity.
-It was a survey because it involved quiet a big sample.
+It was a survey because it involved quiet a big data and also checklist was used to collect dat in only selected areas with simple sampling method.

+3.2.
 Research population

-The target populations of this study were all the teachers and secondary school students in Kapsabet Division Nandi central District.
-The division has 11 secondary schools and 207 teachers and 560 form four students.
+The target population of this study were all the teachers and Primary school pupils in Pakwach District.
+The District has 11 Primary schools and 207 teachers and 560 form four pupils.
 The accessible population comprised of 210 form four students who were required to provide information about the available educational resources in their schools and teachers' productivity.

+3.3.
 Sample size

-The researcher used suggestions of Morgan and Krejcie (cited in Amin 2005), to select form four students.
-According to Morgan & Krejcie (in Amin, 2005), if the population is 210, then 136 is the adequate minimum sample.
+The researcher used Morgan and Krejcie (Cited in Amin 2005), to select form four students.
+According to Morgan & Krejcie (in Amin, 2005),260 was adequate as sample.